 The general large abundance of the ice class compared to NAT and STS for both methods in the SH winters might be related to sampling effects.
-The numbers overestimate the partitioning of ice with respect to the other classes due to two rationales:

-- 5 (1) the satellite sampling results in a specifically high measurement density at the highest latitudes ($|\phi|=80^{\circ}-90^{\circ}$) where in the SH mid-winter the coldest temperature occur and the statistics suggests that ice is the most likely PSC type (up 50%).
+The numbers overestimate the partitioning of ice with respect to the other classes due to two rationales: (1) the satellite sampling results in a specifically high measurement density at the highest latitudes ( $|\phi| = 80$ - $90^{\circ}$ ), where in the SH midwinter the coldest temperatures occur and the statistics suggest that ice is the most likely PSC type (up 50%).
 (2) Spectra at tangent heights below optical thick clouds are usually also flagged as cloudy and will most likely be classified as the overlying cloud because the emissions are dominated by the optically thick spectrum in the layer above.
-The respective spectrum may be even cloud-free or of a different cloud type, but is masked by the cloud layer above.
-The cloud scenarios of - 10 the CSDB show that optically thick spectra (CI<1.3) are most likely to observe for PSDs of ice clouds.
-Due to the large water abundance (3-5 ppmv) compared to the limited HNO3 abundance (3-15 ppbv) in the stratosphere volume densities of ice can reach significantly larger values than NAT and STS.
-As a result of item (1) and (2) the amount of ice clouds can easily be overestimated by limb measurements, especially when the atmospheric conditions favours the frequent formation of optically thick ice clouds, which is typically expected for mid-SH-winter conditions (Jul/Aug).
+The respective spectrum may be even cloudfree or of a different cloud type, but is masked by the cloud layer above.
+The cloud scenarios of the CSDB show that optically thick spectra (CI < 1.3) are most likely to be observed for PSDs of ice clouds.
+Due to the large water abundance (3-5 ppmv) compared to the limited HNO3 abundance (3-15 ppbv) in the stratosphere, volume densities of ice can reach significantly larger values than NAT and STS.
+As a result of item (1) and (2), the number of ice clouds can easily be overestimated by limb measurements, especially when the atmospheric conditions favour the frequent formation of optically thick ice clouds, which is typically expected for SH midwinter conditions (July/August).